 Arguments for and against the substance of the proposed regulation are of two kinds: those concerning the respective nature of banking and of real estate activities, and those concerning the potential impacts on consumers.
-Questions concerning the intent, and the application, of GLBA to what may or may not be "commercial" activities, and their effects on banking/securities/corporation practices, also persist.
+Questions concerning the intent and the application of GLBA to what may or may not be "commercial" activities also persist.